apache/flink/docs/cluster_execution.md

 # Remote Environment

-The remote environment lets you execute Stratosphere Java programs on a cluster directly.
+The remote environment lets you execute Flink Java programs on a cluster directly.
 The remote environment points to the cluster on which you want to execute the program.

 ## Maven Dependency

-If you are developing your program as a Maven project, you have to add the `stratosphere-clients` module using this dependency:
+If you are developing your program as a Maven project, you have to add the `flink-clients` module using this dependency:

 ```xml
 <dependency>